lllaury/lllaury/README.md

 # 💫 About Me:
-Recent Virginia Tech graduate with a B.S. in Computer Science and Minors in Human-Computer Interaction and Mathematics, seeking a position as a Front-end Developer.
+Recent Virginia Tech graduate with a B.S. in Computer Science and Minors in Human-Computer Interaction and Mathematics, seeking a position as a Software Developer.
 Experienced in web development and programming, with a strong academic foundation and practical skills ready to contribute to a dynamic Front-end Engineering team.